atishayay/IED/README.md

 ## File Description

-* csscode - Contains all CSS files required for styling
+* css - Contains all CSS files required for styling the website

-* js - contains javascript for countdown and menu bar
+* js - contains javascript for implementing the countdown and menu bar

 ### static